 Sure, you probably have all the major items planned out and accounted for in spreadsheets, but it’s hard to plan for everything.
 “Extra costs for items such as electrical charges, permits, design/decorating items are usually overlooked and underestimated,” Prianka says.
 “It’s good practice to set budgets for various aspects of your event, such as a separate budget for promotional materials, decor or staff so that you have a better chance of staying within the grander budget set for the whole event.”

 To increase the ROI of your next marketing event, spend your money where it matters most.
-According to Prianka, your investment in staff and venue will have the greatest impact.
+According to Prianka, your investment in staff and venue will have the most significant impact.